maxmekiska/arguing_predictors/docs/docs/modify.md

 # main.py

 ## Importing the system
+This part of the code imports the python library PySimpleGUI to generate the GUI after the models have completed the training cycle.
+Moreover, it imports the proof-of-concept system.
 ```python3
 import PySimpleGUI as sg

 from tools.dataloader import *
 from system.activate import *
 ```
+## System activation - Live training
+The next part initiates the live training process of the models defined and applies all other functions to genereate the consensus value and evaluation metrics.
+This code should be modified to change the stock, trainings data, prediction horizon data, evaluation function, individual prediction models and consensus algorithms used.
+It is recommended to set-up other prediction and consensus algorithms and any other new functions within the activate.py file.
 ```python3
 def main():
     '''Example main function to execute the system without a jupyter notebook as UI.